 The NIBP Bonds were issued as part of the New Issue Bond Program of the United States Department of the Treasury and the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation purchased the NIBP Bonds.
 The proceeds of each Series of the NIBP Bonds were initially deposited in an escrow fund established under the applicable NIBP Resolution (each, an "Escrow Fund").
 Upon satisfaction of certain conditions, moneys can be released from such Escrow Fund (each such event is a "Release") and be applied to finance mortgage loans and for certain other purposes.
 Upon a Release, the interest rate on an applicable amount of NIBP Bonds will convert from a short-term variable rate based on the earnings rate on amounts held in the Escrow Fund to an interim rate for two (2) months and then to a long-term rate until maturity or prior redemption (each, a "Conversion").
-The Corporation caused the first Release and Conversion of \$41,850,000 of NIBP Series 1 Bonds and \$16,590,000 NIBP Series 2 Bonds on or about June 29, 2010.
+The Corporation caused the first Release and Conversion of \$41,850,000 principal amount of NIBP Series 1 Bonds and \$16,590,000 principal amount of NIBP Series 2 Bonds on June 29, 2010.
+The Corporation caused the second Release and Conversion of \$89,600,000 principal amount of NIBP Series 1 Bonds and \$10,830,000 principal amount of NIBP Series 2 Bonds on December 22, 2010.
+The Corporation caused the third Release and Conversion of \$63,180,000 principal amount of NIBP Series 1 Bonds and \$3,120,000 principal amount of NIBP Series 2 Bonds on April 28, 2011.
+On June 29, 2011, the Corporation expects to cause the fourth Release and Conversion of \$29,640,000 principal amount of NIBP Series 1 Bonds and \$12,170,000 principal amount of NIBP Series 2 Bonds.
 Amounts held in the Escrow Fund and revenues from mortgage loans financed with the NIBP Bond proceeds are pledged under the applicable NIBP Resolution and do not provide security for any other Bonds issued under the General Resolution.